 - Serves many purposes: There is a size for every need, from your toddlers to the 32 or 64 ounce size for hiking or for your workplace.
 And by switching out the caps, you can change your classic water bottle into one for hot beverages.
 You can even convert your water bottle to a growler with their Swing Lok cap.

-- Recyclable: I intend on keeping my Klean Kanteen water bottles a long time but it is nice to know they can be recycled in the future.
+- Recyclable: I intend on keeping my Klean Kanteen water bottles a long time but it is nice to know I can recycle them in the future.

 - Lifetime warranty: Their bottles are protected from manufacturing defects for life.